shreyas4971/PiHAT-Cellular-Telemetry/SIMCom_A7672S/README.md

-Scripts optimized for the PiHAT A7672S (LASE variant), featuring aggressive auto-recovery logic and software-based Location-Based Services (LBS) triangulation.

-**1. a7672s_uart_basic.py:** Configures the Raspberry Pi's hardware serial pins to communicate with the SIMCom A7672S.
-Provides a stable UART pipeline for initial AT command verification and basic MQTT payload testing.

-**2. a7672s_typec_master.py:** A streamlined telemetry script utilizing the high-speed USB Type-C interface.
-Focuses exclusively on robust cellular connectivity and MQTT payload delivery, featuring bulletproof auto-recovery and hardware reboot logic.

-**3. a7672s_typec_gnss.py:** The bulletproof USB Type-C master script.
-Includes absolute attempt-counters for baseband lockups, hardware-level auto-reboot sequences, and a custom Python LBS (Cell ID) fallback to provide location data when the singal is weak.

-**4. a7672s_rtc_setup.py:** Configures the I2C communication for the DS3231 RTC on the SIMCom HAT.
-Guarantees that all telemetry data is stamped with accurate hardware time before being passed to the SIMCom modem for transmission.
+**1. SIMCOM_A7672S_master.py:** An advanced, all-in-one telemetry and control script optimized for the PiHAT A7672S (FASE variant).
+This unified script leverages the module's dedicated onboard GNSS hardware alongside a user-selectable communication interface, allowing seamless switching between hardware UART (for lightweight testing) and the high-speed USB Type-C interface (for primary MQTT payload delivery).
+Engineered for maximum uptime, it includes bulletproof auto-recovery logic, absolute attempt-counters for baseband lockups, and hardware-level auto-reboot sequences.
+Additionally, it features dynamic APN toggling and automated DS3231 Real-Time Clock (RTC) setup over I2C to guarantee all payloads are stamped with precise hardware time prior to transmission.